VijayalaxmiSKumbhar/Simulation-and-Characterization-of-Inverter-using-XSCHEM/README.md

 Power Dissipation is categorized into two types

-Static Power Dissipation
+Static Power Dissipation: Device is not under operation

-Dynamic Power Dissipation
+Dynamic Power Dissipation: Device is under operation

+Total average power dissipation without a load capacitance